chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 It is the controller's responsibility to handle these messages appropriately.

-Each message sent by an iChen® 4.0 Server is based on the base class [`SiChenBaseMessageType`](#sichenbasemessagetype) which contains a `DataType` field of type `IChenActivityType` indicating the type of the message.
+Each message sent by an iChen® Server 4 instance is based on the base class [`SiChenBaseMessageType`](#sichenbasemessagetype) which contains a `DataType` field of type `IChenActivityType` indicating the type of the message.